muksiddheswar/Hybrid-Recommender-System/content_recommendation/README.md

 * Details of API testing is included in the report.

 NOTE: It is assumed that the mysql database instance is already running in the background.

+* * *
+## POSSIBLE IMPROVEMENTS
+1. CUDA implementation in model.py for faster model creation.
+2. Incremental update of the model.
+(Required for scalability) For this the term count and the document count matrices need to stored seperately and incrementally updated with each new article.
+3. Model creation via API.
+4. API security checks.